 Solvency II, once it is implemented, will establish new capital requirements for European companies and their American subsidiaries.
 Under Solvency II, a market value balance sheet is created, with assets held at market value and liabilities held at fair value.
 The fair value of liabilities is calculated using a stochastic approach with both the projection and discount rate equal to the swap curve plus an illiquidity premium.
 The liabilities are based on best estimate assumptions and reflect cashflows for the lifetime of the liability.
-The liability best estimate assumption includes a risk margin for the current cost of funding.
-Liabilities are typically discounted at a lower rate than in the US statutory system.
+The liabilities are typically discounted at a lower rate than in the US statutory system.